Time to write! Here goes...

 Topics: stadium tours, Citi Field, Orioles, sports travel and tours, New York, Baltimore, Fenway Park, big league tours, MLB tours, sports vacation, Yankees, Nationals Park, Reds, hall of fame, Cooperstown, Mets, Oriole Park

 October 7, 2009 - My daughter has always enjoyed seeing the moon at night.
-As we sat in the New Yankee Stadium on one of our package tours earlier this summer, the clouds broke and the moon shone brightly.
+As we sat in the New Yanmoonkee Stadium on one of our package tours earlier this summer, the clouds broke and the moon shone brightly.
 I decided to take a picture of it to share later with my 2-year-old.
 What I realized just after I snapped the shot is that the jumbotron added a pretty funny effect.

 I think the young lady on the screen had just noticed herself but it appears she's pointing right at the moon.
 I hadn't thought of this photo until just now as I'm watching the Yankees and the Twins in the first game of the ALDS.